China: CPI inflation increased to 2.7% in May - TDS

-Analysts at TD Securities note that the China’s CPI inflation increased to 2.7% y/y in May, driven largely by a 7.7 y/y increase in food prices.
+TD Securities analysts note that China’s CPI inflation increased to 2.7% y/y in May, driven largely by a 7.7 y/y increase in food prices.

 Key Quotes